 “The e-mail notification for our Early Access service is a feature that is not offered by our competitors.
 Our clients can rest assured that their e-mail address will be used only to let them know their W-2s are available, saving them from having to check back multiple times,” Preston said.

-File – file your tax return
+3. File your tax return

 The sooner a tax return is filed, the sooner the refund can be in the taxpayer’s hands.
-A tax refund is the largest lump sum of money many receive each year; last year’s average tax refund exceeded $2,900.
+A tax refund is the largest lump sum of money many receive each year; last year’s average tax refund was $3,053.
 This creates a greater urgency for many taxpayers to get their refunds quickly, whether it is to make investments in their future or cover the bills from their holiday spending hangover.